 Just a few decades ago, South Africa’s oldest working harbour was an uninviting, industrial port.
 Today, the V&A Waterfront is one of Africa’s most popular destinations, attracting millions of visitors each year.
 Here, the old world charm of the historical harbour collides with the truly world-class modern shopping experience, but there’s far more on offer.
 You’ll find fine-dining restaurants, down-to-earth food markets, museums, and more leisure activities than you can count on both hands—not to mention the unbeatable views of Table Mountain.
-There are countless things to do at the Waterfront, and they’ve just launched an exciting new way to experience it all.
+There are countless things to do at the Waterfront, and they offer an exciting way to experience it all.

 A free GPS Audio Tour: Reinventing the Tavern of the Seas